jasperhyp/chemprop4SE/README.md

 If you use Option 1 to install the dependencies, Chemprop will also be installed in the environment.
 In this case, to train this Chemprop-based model, instead of `chemprop_train --data_path <path> --dataset_type <type> --save_dir <dir>`, you should use `python train.py --data_path <path> --dataset_type <type> --save_dir <dir>` in the command line.
 I've altered the default saving paths of scores to `checkpoint/`.
 The TensorboardX feature is not integrated in this case.

 Some files in this repo might be confusing because I ran the model several times when it is not completely revised.
 To get a more complete output, consider outputting the debug logs into a file when starting training in the command line.
-For example, the simplest command with `nohup` could be `nohup python train.py --data_path data_processed/train_triples.csv --dataset_type classification --separate_val_path data_processed/valid_triples.csv --separate_test_path data_processed/test_triples.csv >> split_triples.out &`.
+For example, the simplest command with `nohup` could be `nohup python train.py --data_path data_processed/train_triples.csv --dataset_type classification --separate_val_path data_processed/valid_triples.csv --separate_test_path data_processed/test_triples.csv --feature_dimension_reduction linear-layer >> split_triples.out &`.

+Currently, the dimension after reduction of the features are set to be 256.
 Please also note that the data file `train_triples.csv` could not be uploaded due to its large size.

 Some default params: epoch_num=25, max_lr=5e-3, batch_size=256, drop_out=0.2, calc_train_auc = False, feature_dimension_reduction: None (choose from {'svd', 'linear-layer'})